 invited us to some unworldly dance

-the ship regaled; it stung our souls like thorn.
+the ship regaled; that stung our souls like thorn.

-We danced in rain that night while ghost bag pipes
+We danced inside the rain while ghost bag pipes

 Read this poem in other languages